chesslablab/scanblab/README.md

-# ScanBlab
+# Perception

-ScanBlab is a chess piece image recognizer.
+Chess piece image recognizer.

 In this repository, a chess piece image recognizer is created using a multilayer neural network trained on the [2D Chessboard and Chess Pieces](https://universe.roboflow.com/chess-project/2d-chessboard-and-chess-pieces) dataset.